Descanonge/tomate/doc/source/tutorial.rst

               '%(suffix)')
     replacements = {'prefix': 'SSH',
                     'suffix': r'\.nc'}
-    cstr.set_fg_regex(pregex, replacements)
+    cstr.set_fg_regex(pregex, **replacements)

 Don't forget the r to allow for backslashes, and to appropriately escape special characters in the regex.

-The last step is to tell the filegroup how to scan files for additional information.
+The next step is to tell the filegroup how to scan files for additional information.
 This is done by appointing scanning functions to the filegroup.
 The appointement is coordinate specific.
 First, we must specify how to retrieve the coordinates values,